geoo89/kidchameleon-tiledextension/README.md

 the content should merge into the respective folders).
 Now you're set to use the theme in Tiled: Change the foreground/background theme ID of a map to the new ID that you assigned to the theme in `config.json` to use the theme.
+You'll want to edit the collision of each foreground block of the new theme.
+For that purpose, open `tiled/themes/11.kcthm` (or whichever number you assigned to the theme) and edit and save the theme's collision.

 To support the theme in the game, you will need to modify `kid.asm` in the disassembly folder.
 You will see all the required changes in the file